Mahayu/MMConfig/README.md

 Exclusion for Touhou series , ConEmu and more.

-Two Versions for different needs (Clear or Bold)

 ## How to use
 Put it into MactypePath/ini  , then use Macwiz.exe to load it.